 Step #1: Drill some holes in the lid

 Drill five properly spaced ventilation holes in the container’s lid.
-Air is required for the breakdown of the items in your bin, and these holes will help manage airflow.
+Air is required to break down the items in your bin, and these holes will help manage airflow.

 Step #2: Include a screen

 Cut a large enough piece of nylon screen to cover all of the air openings.
 The screen should be hot glued to the underside of the container lid.
-Fruit flies and other bugs will be unable to enter or exit the compost bin as a result of this.
+Fruit flies and other bugs will be unable to enter or exit the compost bin due to this.

 Step #3: Fill with scraps

-- Smell: If the scent is keeping you from having an interior compost bin, don’t worry, it’s easier than you think to control the stench.
-Add dry leaves or newspaper to your pile if your bin is starting to stink.
+- Smell: If the scent keeps you from having an internal compost bin, don’t worry, it’s easier than you think to control the stench.
+Add dry leaves or newspaper to your pile if your bin starts to stink.
 This will control any acidic odors by balancing the wet-dry content ratio.

 - Rats and pests: Choosing the right compost container is the first step in keeping rodents and pests at bay.
 Unwanted critters will be kept out if you use a solid-side container with a lid.
-Also, when composting, stay away from meats, dairy, and lipids.
+Also, when composting, avoid meats, dairy, and lipids.

 If you’re doing aerobic composting, bury the day’s compost-safe food scraps and other organic waste in the soil layer with a trowel, then cover the bin with the lid to start composting.

-Green matter like raw fruits and vegetables, houseplants, grass clippings, coffee grounds, and tea leaves, as well as brown matter like nut shells, pulverized egg shells, coffee filters, tea bags, dead leaves, small twigs, hay, straw, wood chips, cardboard, newspaper, and cotton rags, are compost-safe materials.
+A green matter like raw fruits and vegetables, houseplants, grass clippings, coffee grounds, and tea leaves, as well as a brown matter like nut shells, pulverized egg shells, coffee filters, tea bags, dead leaves, small twigs, hay, straw, wood chips, cardboard, newspaper, and cotton rags, are compost-safe materials.

 Cooked food, dairy products, meat, fish bones, and fat should never be composted since they emit aromas that attract bugs.